• Skip to primary navigation

 Instructions

-• Peel and quarter potatoes (make sure your potatoes are all about the same size).
+• Peel and quarter potatoes to the same size.
 Place potatoes in a large pot and cover with water and a dash of salt.
 Over medium-high heat, bring to a boil.
-Reduce to medium heat and simmer for 15-20 minutes, or until potatoes fall apart easily when pierced with a fork.
-Drain into a colander.

 • Return empty pan to stove and over medium heat, add butter.
-Once melted, add garlic and saute for 1-2 minutes, or until garlic begins to brown.
+Once melted, add garlic and sauté for 1 minute, or until garlic begins to lightly brown.
 Remove from heat.
-Add milk to pan and allow it to warm up for a moment.

 • Stir in chopped bacon and pepper.
 Taste potatoes and optionally add salt to taste.